 His writing has appeared in various publications and on many sites, including THE FUTURIST magazine, Slate, The Sun, MIT Technology Review, The Wilson Quarterly, Encyclopedia Britannica online, the Utne Reader, and as part of Discovery Channel broadcasts.
 His writing has been translated into Spanish, Turkish, Chinese, Japanese, and Russian.

-He also serves as the director of communications for the World Future Society.
-As such, he directs the editorial content for THE FUTURIST magazine and the World Future Society Web site, overseeing a stable of more than 40 contributing bloggers (both staff and volunteer.)
-He also handles media engagements for the Society.
+During that period, he also served as the director of communications for the World Future Society.
+As such, he directed the editorial content for THE FUTURIST magazine and the World Future Society Web site, overseeing a stable of more than 40 contributing bloggers (both staff and volunteer.)
+He continues to handle media engagements for the Society.
 He's been quoted as a foresight community representative in The Washington Post, The Chicago Tribune, The Globe and Mail, The Christian Science Monitor, Elle Canada, Wired.com, Smart Money.com, Voice of America.
 He's also been a guest on such networks and programs as WTOP in Washington, Fox and Friends, The Kojo Namndi show, RT, CBS Sunday Morning with Charles Osgood, and Science Fantastic with Michio Kaku.